Stop Drill-Press Spin

 Tip 2.
 Halt short pieces with a stop block

 You can stop short pieces that don't reach the column before they spin, too.
-As in the photo left, simply clamp a scrapwood stop block to the drill-press table to prevent rotation.
+As in the photo below, simply clamp a scrapwood stop block to the drill-press table to prevent rotation.

 Tip 3.
 Securely clamp down the workpiece